ON THE ROAD

 I struggle to maintain my aim and not look for its source.
 “What the hell is that?
 What’s wrong?”

 The flashing red light.
 The one I hadn’t noticed.
-It’s dead.
+It’s gone dark.

 The car behind me has turned black and is charging forward.
 Before I can react, it springs up and mounts my Saber, climbing toward me.
 Its progress is only stopped when its large front air scoop catches on my car’s spoilers.